skurhse/trans-hotlines/README.rst

   - Phone, text and chat services for LGBTQ young people.

   - We’re here for you.
 If you are thinking about harming yourself—get immediate support.

+`LGBT National Youth Talkline`_
+  USA · English · Mon–Fri from 4pm–12am ET, Sat from 12pm–5pm ET

+  - Youth support phone service run by trained volunteers who identify on the LGBTQ spectrum.

+  - We provide a safe space that is anonymous and confidential where young callers can speak on many different issues and concerns.

 Suicide prevention lifelines
 ----------------------------